 Do You Pay Stamp Duty When Building a New Home?

-Stamp duty is a tax that has to be paid for purchasing property.
-However, there are various ways to either reduce your burden, or get out of paying it completely.
-Some people wrongly assume that they have to pay stamp duty on the full value of their home if they’re building it from scratch.
-That’s not the case.
+Stamp duty is a tax that must be paid when purchasing property.
+However, there are various ways to either reduce your burden or avoid paying it completely.
+Some people wrongly assume that they have to pay stamp duty on the full value of their home if they are building it from scratch.
+That is not the case.

 You don’t have to pay stamp duty when building a new home if you already own the land.
 Even if you don’t, you only have to pay stamp duty on the value of the land itself, not the house you’re building on it with the help of home builders.